Priyank-14/100_daysofcoding/README.md

 Q12.Write a program to input an integer and check whether it is positive, negative or zero using nested if–else.
 Q13.Write a program to input a year and check whether it is a leap year or not using conditional statements.
 Q14.Write a program to input a character and check whether it is a vowel or consonant using if–else.
+Q15.Write a program to input a character and check whether it is an uppercase alphabet, lowercase alphabet, digit, or special character.
+Q16.Write a program to input three numbers and find the largest among them using if–else.
+Q17.Write a program to find the roots of a quadratic equation and categorize them.
+Q18.Write a program to assign grades based on a percentage input.
+Q19.Write a program to classify a triangle as Equilateral, Isosceles, or Scalene based on its side lengths.
+Q20.Write a program to display the day of the week based on a number (1–7) using switch-case.